Comparison of two equivariant $\eta$-forms: Introduction

-On the other hand, extending the work of Bismut-Freed's holonomy theorem \cite{BF86II} on the determinant line bundle of a family of Dirac operators, Bismut and Cheeger \cite{BC89} studied the adiabatic limit for a fibration of compact Spin manifolds and found that under the invertible assumption of the fiberwise Dirac operator, the adiabatic limit of the $\eta$-invariant of the associated Dirac operators on the total space is expressible in terms of a canonically constructed differential form, $\tilde{\eta}$, so-called Bismut-Cheeger $\eta$-form, on the base space.
+On the other hand, extending the works of Bismut-Freed \cite{BF86II} and Cheeger \cite{Ch87} on the Witten's holonomy conjecture, Bismut and Cheeger \cite{BC89} studied the adiabatic limit for a fibration of compact spin manifolds and found that under the invertible assumption of the fiberwise Dirac operator, the adiabatic limit of the $\eta$-invariant of the associated Dirac operators on the total space is expressible in terms of a canonically constructed differential form, $\tilde{\eta}$, so-called Bismut-Cheeger $\eta$-form, on the base space.
 Later, Dai \cite{Dai91} extended this result to the case when the kernels of the fiberwise Dirac operators form a vector bundle over the base manifold.
-The Bismut-Cheeger $\eta$-form, $\tilde{\eta}$, is the family version of the $\eta$-invariant and its $0$-degree part is just the APS $\eta$-invariant.
-The Bismut-Cheeger $\eta$-form appears naturally as the boundary contribution of the family index theorem for manifolds with boundary (cf. \cite{BC90I,BC90II,MP97}).
+The Bismut-Cheeger $\eta$-form, $\tilde{\eta}$, is the families version of the $\eta$-invariant and its $0$-degree part is just the APS $\eta$-invariant.
+It appears naturally as the boundary contribution of the family index theorem for manifolds with boundary (cf. \cite{BC90I,BC90II,MP97,Mu95}).
+We cite also \cite{Zh94} for a nice topological application of eta forms.
+As the holomorphic analytic torsion and its family version, Bismut-K\"ohler holomorphic torsion form \cite{BK92} are the analytic counterpart to the direct image in Arakelov geometry \cite{Soule92}, whose foundation was developed by Gillet-Soul\'e and Bismut in the 1980s, the Bismut-Cheeger $\eta$-form is also the analytic counterpart to the direct image in differential $K$-theory introduced by Freed-Hopkins \cite{FH00} and developed further by \cite{BS09}, \cite{FreedLott10}, \cite{HopkinsSinger05}, \cite{SimonsS08}, etc.

 When the fibration admits a fiberwise compact Lie group action, the Bismut-Cheeger $\eta$-form could be naturally extended to the equivariant $\eta$-form $\wi{\eta}_g$.
-Recently, the functoriality of equivariant $\eta$-forms with respect to the composition of two submersions was established in \cite{Liu17a}, which extends the previous work of Bunke-Ma \cite{BM04} for usual $\eta$-forms for flat vector bundles with duality, cf. \cite{BB94,Ma99,Ma00,Ma00a} for related works on holomorphic torsions.
+Recently, the functoriality of equivariant $\eta$-forms with respect to the composition of two submersions was established in \cite{Liu17a}, which extends the previous work of Bunke-Ma \cite{BM04} for usual $\eta$-forms for flat vector bundles with duality, cf. \cite{Be09,BB94,BKR11,DZ15,Ma99,Ma00,Ma00a,Puchol16} for related works on $\eta$-forms and holomorphic torsions.